tdwg/rs.tdwg.org/process/process-vocabulary.md

 # 1 Introduction

+## 1.1 RFC 2119 statement

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+Use of 2119 keywords is not an indication that compliance is required by any TDWG standard.
+Rather, it is an indication that the associated software will not function as designed if non-compliant.

+## 1.2 Audience

+This document is intended for those who are responsible for maintaining the TDWG infrastructure.
+It can also be used by anyone who is developing a vocabulary and wants to generate draft term list documents from a hand-generated CSV file.

+## 1.3 Background

 The [TDWG Standards Documentation Specification](http://rs.tdwg.org/sds/doc/specification/) (SDS) indicates that all human and machine readable representations of vocabulary components should provide the same data.
-That can be achieved by using a script to generate those representations from a common data source: CSV files generated from a [basic CSV file created by the vocabulary developers](create-vocabulary.md).
+That can be achieved by using a script to generate those representations from a common data source: CSV files generated from a [basic hand-generated CSV file created by the vocabulary developers](create-vocabulary.md).
 The process is similar regardless of whether it is a new vocabulary or if modifications are being made to an existing vocabulary.

 ![generation of metadata tables](images/table-generation.png)